-- 1. Turn off your computer and unplug the power cord. - Gently remove the battery from the battery holder and wait for one minute.(Or use a metal object like a screwdriver to touch the positive and negative terminals of the battery holder, making them short for 5 seconds.) - Replace the battery. - 4.
+- 1. Turn off your computer and unplug the power cord. - Gently remove the battery from the battery holder and wait for one minute.
+(Or use a metal object like a screwdriver to touch the positive and negative terminals of the battery holder, making them short for 5 seconds.) - 3.
+Replace the battery. - 4.
 Plug in the power cord and restart your computer.

-- Always turn off your computer and unplug the power cord before replacing the battery. - Replace the battery with an equivalent one.
+- Replace the battery with an equivalent one.
 Danger of explosion if the battery is replaced with an incorrect model. - Contact the place of purchase or local dealer if you are not able to replace the battery by yourself or uncertain about the battery model. - When installing the battery, note the orientation of the positive side (+) and the negative side (-) of the battery (the positive side should face up). - Used batteries must be handled in accordance with local environmental regulations.